Prince and Princess of Wales appear ‘relaxed’ at Royal Variety Performance

 “They’re good at their jobs aren’t they, and it is a job.”

-Chinese pianist Lang Lang also performed at the variety show, and he claimed Kate told daughter Charlotte she would be able to play like him if she keeps practicing piano.
+Chinese pianist Lang Lang also performed at the variety show, and he claimed Kate told daughter Charlotte she would be able to play like him if she keeps practising piano.

 Lang Lang performed alongside 13-year-old Lucy, a blind and autistic girl that he discovered playing on a public piano in a train station, at the Royal Albert Hall.

-He said: “The Royal Highness was asking me about how long we were practicing together, and how we discovered Lucy.
+He said: “The Royal Highness was asking me about how long we were practising together, and how we discovered Lucy.

 “We were talking about how we found her in Leeds Train Station, and how everything happened magically and how I’m so happy to play with her.